TAROM Flight 371

-Investigation of the crash revealed that a faulty auto-throttle reduced the left engine to idle during climb.
-While this was happening, the captain became incapacitated, leaving the first officer unable to respond properly to the failure as he spent most of his flying career flying Soviet-built planes with a different style Attitude Direction Indicator than on the A310.
-The crash was the deadliest plane crash in Romania's history.
+Investigation of the crash revealed that a faulty auto-throttle reduced the left engine to idle during climb and coincidentally the captain became incapacitated (possibly by a heart attack).
+The First Officer was unable to respond properly to the situation as according to the French BEA he confused his Attitude Direction Indicator with the one on Soviet-built planes he spent most of his career flying which was different than on the A310.
 It was also the deadliest plane crash in TAROM's operational history.

 Aircraft

-The aircraft involved in the crash was an Airbus A310-324 registered as YR-LCC and named Muntenia after one of Romania's historical regions.
-The Manufacturer's Serial Number (MSN) was 450, and the aircraft had its first flight in 1987.
-It was delivered to Pan American World Airways in August the same year registered as N814PA and named Clipper Liberty Bell.
-Following Pan Am's bankruptcy in 1991, the aircraft was transferred to Delta Air Lines with the same registration.
-TAROM purchased the aircraft and took delivery of it in April 1994 where it was re-registered as YR-LCC.
+The aircraft involved was an Airbus A310-324 registered as YR-LCC with serial number 450 and named Muntenia.
 It was powered by two Pratt & Whitney PW4152 turbofan engines and had logged in 31,092 flight hours and 6,216 takeoff and landing cycles.
-Its airworthiness certificate was issued on 13 April 1994.

 Passengers and crew

 The aircraft was carrying 49 passengers and 11 crew members.
 Thirty-two of the passengers were from Belgium, nine from Romania, three from the United States, two from Spain, and one each from France, Thailand, and the Netherlands.

 The captain of the flight was 48-year-old Liviu Bătănoiu.
 He had a total of 14,312 flying hours, with 1,735 on the Airbus A310.
 He graduated from the Aurel Vlaicu Military Aviation School in 1969.
 His last training on the type was on 12 November 1994 in a Swissair facility in Zurich, Switzerland.

 The first officer was 51-year-old Ionel Stoi.
 He had a total of 8,988 flying hours, 650 on the A310.
 The A310 was the first and only airplane that he had flown with a Western style Attitude Direction Indicator (ADI), which works oppositely from the ADIs on Soviet-built planes he had spent most of his career flying.
 He graduated from the Aurel Vlaicu Military Aviation School in 1968.
 His last simulator training on the type was on 21 September 1994, carried out at a Swissair facility in Zurich.